Margarethe-S/llm-response-timer-action/README.md

 Feel free to fork or adapt it if it’s useful for your own projects.

 Good luck with your builds!

+📝 License: This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---

 > ⚠️ **Note**